Shashi Tharoor: Post-diplomatic career (2007–2009)

 In February 2007, amidst speculation about his post-UN future, the Indian press reported that Tharoor might be inducted into the Council of Ministers of Prime Minister Manmohan Singh as Minister of State for External Affairs.
 In the same month, an American gossip blog reported that Tharoor was a finalist for the position of dean of the USC Annenberg School for Communication in Los Angeles, but he withdrew his name from consideration at the final stage.
 Instead, Tharoor became chairman of Dubai-based Afras Ventures, which established the Afras Academy for Business Communication (AABC) in Thiruvananthapuram, Kerala, the city in which he would go on to win a record four parliamentary elections.
-He also spoke around the world about India and Kerala, where he spent increasing amounts of time before moving for good to India in October 2008.
+He also spoke around the world about India and Kerala, where he spent increasing amounts of time before moving to India in October 2008.

 Prior to embarking on his political career, Tharoor also served on the board of overseers of the Fletcher School of Law and Diplomacy, the board of trustees of the Aspen Institute, and the advisory boards of the Indo-American Arts Council, the American India Foundation, the World Policy Journal, the Virtue Foundation, and the human rights organisation Breakthrough.
 At the Fletcher School of Law and Diplomacy in 1976, he founded and was the first chair of the editorial board of The Fletcher Forum of World Affairs, a journal examining issues in international relations.
 Tharoor was an international adviser to the International Committee of the Red Cross in Geneva from 2008 to 2011.
 He served on the advisory council of the Hague Institute for International Justice and was elected Fellow of the New York Institute for the Humanities during 1995–96.
 He also supported various educational causes, including as Patron of GEMS Modern Academy in Dubai.